Sean MacFarland: Awards

 MacFarland is a graduate of the United States Military Academy, the Command and General Staff College, the School of Advanced Military Studies, and the Industrial College of the Armed Forces.
 He also earned a Master of Science degree in Aerospace Engineering at Georgia Tech.
+In 2016 He was named by Time Magazine's 100 Most Influential People in the World.

 Commands

 He commanded 1st Brigade Combat Team, 1st Armored Division during the Iraq War and the Battle of Ramadi in 2006.
 He is the former Deputy Chief of Staff for Operations for the International Security Assistance Force in Afghanistan.
 MacFarland was previously the Commanding General of Fort Bliss and the 1st Armored Division, and the Commanding General of III Corps at Fort Hood.